 Do you have a stunning wedding ceremony backdrop idea in mind?

-Do you want to maximise your budget and make the most of your amazing wedding ceremony backdrop?
+Do you want to maximize your budget and make the most of your amazing wedding ceremony backdrop?

 Another fun example is of a wedding ceremony we shot at Coombe Lodge in Somerset.
 Several rings covered in foliage were used for the wedding ceremony backdrop.